jmservera/miscdemos/web/promptlab.md

 Now, let's dive in and get started with our first exercise!

-## Exercise 1 – Warmup & Basic prompts
+## Exercise 1 – Warmup with Basic prompts

 For this exercise we are going to use Microsoft Copilot, your everyday AI companion, providing AI-powered chat for the web.
 Open it at <https://www.bing.com/chat> and configure the conversation style to “**More creative**”, because today we are going to have an ideation session and, as Linus Pauling said once, the best way to have a good idea is to have lots of ideas.